CertScore.ai Pulse API beta

 1. If you support OpenAPI actions or tools, import https://certscore.ai/api/v1/openapi.chatgpt.json.

-2. Call getPulseForUrl with url, format=markdown, and detail=standard, and wait=35.
+2. Call getPulseForUrl with url, format=markdown, and detail=standard, optional scanFrom, and wait=35.

 3. Use detail=tiny for quick checks.

-4. Public GPT Action beta access uses latest-mode summaries and does not expose full detail or refresh scans.
-Link users to the CertScore report when they need more evidence.
+4. Public GPT Action beta access uses latest-mode summaries.
+Use Evidence JSON or link users to the CertScore.ai report when they need more support.

 How to interpret fetch failures

 Agent fetch limitations: Some agent environments may fail before receiving an HTTP response because of DNS, sandbox, TLS, proxy, or fetch-layer limitations.
-If a request fails before exposing an HTTP status, response body, or x-certscore-* diagnostic headers, do not conclude CertScore Pulse is unavailable.
+If a request fails before exposing an HTTP status, response body, or x-certscore-* diagnostic headers, do not conclude CertScore.ai Pulse is unavailable.
 First try /api/v1/pulse-self-test, /api/v1/pulse-health, /api-pulse-agent-guide.txt, /.well-known/certscore-pulse, and /api/v1/openapi.chatgpt.json.
-If those also fail without HTTP status or CertScore diagnostic headers, report it as a client/network fetch limitation rather than a CertScore API result.
+If those also fail without HTTP status or CertScore.ai diagnostic headers, report it as a client/network fetch limitation rather than a CertScore.ai API result.

 • x-certscore-pulse: v1